 Whether you’re interested in working in correctional facilities, consulting on legal cases, providing expert testimony, or teaching and researching, this article will provide you with all the information you need to pursue a rewarding career in this fascinating field.

-• A bachelor’s degree in psychology is the first step towards a career in forensic psychology.
+- 9.2 Is a bachelor’s degree in psychology enough for a career in forensic psychology?

 Forensic psychology involves the intersection of psychology and the legal system, with a focus on understanding criminal behavior, mental health, and the application of psychological principles in law enforcement and criminal justice settings.